2020 Season News

-Renfrew Minor Baseball has made the decision to combine our T-Ball and Rookie programs together and to run it one night only on Wednesday evenings, we will be using a pitching machine and organizing small games with other area T-Ball/Rookie programs.
+Our T-Ball and Rookie programs will be separate this season and run one night each per week.
+We will be using a pitching machine for Rookies.
 There will be a meet the coach night for T-Ball/Rookie in May at the Armouries.

-Indoor Spring Training will begin at the Renfrew Armouries (fairgrounds) on Monday March 18th and once again there will be no charge.
-Spring training is for Minors, Majors, Juniors and Seniors.
-Minors will be 6-7pm (Jr/Sr’s looking for volunteer hours or just to help out would be greatly appreciated) Majors, Juniors and Seniors will be 7-8pm.
+Indoor Spring Training will begin at the Renfrew Armouries (fairgrounds) on March 23, 2020 and once again there will be no charge.
+Spring training will be on Mondays for Majors (6-7pm) and Juniors/Seniors (7-8pm) only.

-Online Registration will be opening in February and run until April 8th 2019 only.
-In-Person Registration will open when spring training begins on March 18 and run until the end of Spring Training (sometime in May when we can get on the fields).
+Online Registration will be opening on February 3, 2020 until March 31, 2020 only.
+In-Person Registration will open when spring training begins on March 23 and run until the end of Spring Training (sometime in May when we can get on the fields).

-We are looking for coaches for the 2019 season.
+We are looking for coaches and managers for the 2020 season.
 Visit the Volunteer Page for more information.

-The 2018 AGM and End of the Season Dinner was held on August 16, 2018.
+The 2019 AGM and End of the Season Dinner was held last summer.
 If you would like a copy of the agenda, please Contact Us.

 About Renfrew Minor Baseball